 ABBV-8E12 in clinical trials

-A Phase 1 study (NCT02494024) testing ABBV-8E12’s safety, tolerability and pharmacokinetics (how the body absorbs, metabolizes, and expells a drug) was done on 32 patients with PSP.
+A Phase 1 study (NCT02494024) testing ABBV-8E12’s safety, tolerability and pharmacokinetics (how the body absorbs, metabolizes, and expells a drug) was done on 30 patients with PSP.
+Seven participants received placebo and the other 23 received various increasing doses of treatment.
 ABBV-8E12 was found to be safe and tolerable when given as injections directly into the bloodstream at single doses of up to 50 mg/kg.

 In the trial, only two severe adverse reactions were observed (one case of headache and another of agitation).
 There did not appear to be a relationship between the treatment dose and severity or number of adverse events.
 This study was conducted at 12 clinical sites in the U.S. from July 2015 to August 2016.

-A Phase 2 clinical trial (NCT02880956) investigating the efficiency and safety of ABBV-8E12 in Alzheimer’s patients opened in October 2016.
-The trial, taking place at some 60 sites worldwide, is still recruiting up to 400 people with early stage disease as confirmed by various dementia rating scales and a positive amyloid positron emission tomography (PET) brain scan.
+A Phase 2 clinical trial (NCT02880956) investigating the efficiency and safety of intravenous injections of ABBV-8E12 in Alzheimer’s patients opened in October 2016.
+The trial, taking place at some 60 sites worldwide has recruited 453 people with early-stage disease as confirmed by various dementia rating scales and a positive amyloid positron emission tomography (PET) brain scan.

 ABBV-8E12 was granted orphan drug designation by the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA) for the treatment of PSP in 2015.
 Orphan drug designation is reserved for therapies that show potential in treating rare diseases.